 Interdisciplinary approaches Assessment Suggested contexts for learning and teaching Standards 1.1 Identifying Learners could be encouraged to produce a prioritised list factors affecting of personal 'needs' and 'wants'.
-They could identify ways income and in which income could be generated to pay for them. expenditure Calculations could involve: basic pay with income tax 1.2 Preparing a deducted, pocket money, allowances, grants and gifts. simple budget Learners could investigate the cost of an item such as a 1.3 Developing a pair of shoes or event they would like to attend.
-They basic savings plan could develop a savings plan for the item/event.
-Learners 4 4 Maline a could be encouraged to use spreadsheets to organise the 1.4 Making a data. decision based on the best deal Learners could coloulate amounte of manay to be could the best deal Learners could calculate amounts of money to be saved over a given period of time to cover the costs of the item or event.
+They could identify ways in income and which income could be generated to pay for them. expenditure 1.2 Proparing a Calculations could involve: basic pay with income tax deducted, pocket money, allowances, grants and gifts.
+1.2 Preparing a simple budget deducted, pocket money, allowances, grants and girts.
+Learners could investigate the cost of an item such as a 1.3 Developing a pair of shoes or event they would like to attend.
+They could basic savings plan develop a savings plan for the item/event.
+Learners could be encouraged to use spreadsheets to organise the data.
+1.4 Making a decision based on Learners could calculate amounts of money to be saved the best deal over a given period of time to cover the costs of the item or event. event.
 Use the Internet or other resources to investigate and source information about a chosen product.
-Given two pieces of information, eg cost and discounts, learners could compare two products to determine the best deal.
-Investigative/probl em solving approaches Assessment Suggested contexts for learning and teaching Standards 1.1 Identifying Scenarios could be used to encourage learners to find factors affecting out pay, and pay deductions for jobs or careers.
-Real-life income and materials, such as job advertisements could be used. expenditure Learners could identify the best deal in terms of basic salary and deductions.
+Given two pieces of information, eg cost and discounts, learners could compare two products to determine the best deal. em solving approaches Assessment Suggested contexts for learning and teaching Standards 1.1 Identifying Scenarios could be used to encourage learners to find out factors affecting income and pay, and pay deductions for jobs or careers.
+Real-life materials, such as job advertisements could be used. expenditure Learners could identify the best deal in terms of basic expenditure salary and deductions. diary and doddonono.